rrooggiieerr/xyscreens.py/README.md

 ### Troubleshooting

-You can add the `--debug` flag to any CLI command to get a more details on what's going on.
+You can add the `--debug` flag to any CLI command to get more details on what's going on.
 Like so:

 `python3 -m xyscreens <serial port> <address> down <duration> --debug`